 Reflecting upon the conditions that shape design in today's world, is at the heart of Burks' ongoing project to reconsider the status of the hand-made object in an age of mass-production and planned obsolescence.
 Burks is sensitive to the conditions of globalization in that his works respond to how cultural traditions and craft technologies migrate from their birthplace as artisans immigrate around the world.
 These same forces also bring more and more artisanal products to the marketplace, both in their original useful functions and as decorative objects.

-The exhibition will also include photographic and video documentation of Burks' travels, as well as his own drawings and prototypes, so that audiences can experience the entire design process from inspiration to completion.
-On one hand, Man Made is an interactive design exhibition, and on the other it is an active platform for working with a collective of West African artisans whose objects and presence have become a significant part of the Harlem community.
+On one hand, Man Made is an interactive design exhibition, and on the other it is an active platform for working with a collective of West African artisans whose presence is a significant part of the Harlem community.

 The Studio Museum in Harlem